-9 HTML Tags (& 11 Attributes) You Must Know for SEO
+11 HTML Attributes For SEO & Why They Matter

 <a href=www.example.com rel="nofollow">anchor text of link goes here</a>

-Or it can be used to render all links on a page as “nofollow” through using it in the <head> like a “noindex” attribute is used:
+Or it can be used to render all links on a page as “nofollow” by using it in the <head> like a “noindex” attribute is used:

 <meta name="robots" content="nofollow" />

-For more information on when to use the rel=”nofollow” attribute, you can read Julie Joyce’s article.
+You can read more here about when to use the rel=”nofollow” attribute.

-How Google Uses the rel=”nofollow” Attribute
+6. How Google Uses The Rel=”nofollow” Attribute

-In 2019, Google announced that there would be some changes to the way it used the “nofollow” attribute.
+In 2019, Google announced some changes to the way it used the “nofollow” attribute.

-This included informing us of some additional attributes that could be used instead of the “nofollow” to better express the relationship of the link to its target page.
+This included introducing some additional attributes that could be used instead of the “nofollow” to better express the relationship of the link to its target page.

-These new attributes are the rel=”ugc” and rel=”sponsored.”
+These newer attributes are the rel=”ugc” and rel=”sponsored.”

 They are to be used to help Google understand when a publisher wishes for the target page to be discounted for ranking signal purposes.

 The rel=”sponsored” attribute is to identify when a link is the result of a paid deal such as an advert or sponsorship.
-The rel=”ugc” attribute is to identify when a link has been added through user-generated content such as a forum.
+The rel=”ugc” attribute is to identify when a link has been added through user-generated content (UGC) such as a forum.

-Google also announced that these, and the “nofollow” attribute would only be treated as hints.
+Google announced that these and the “nofollow” attribute would only be treated as hints.

-Whereas previously the “nofollow” attribute would result in Googlebot ignoring the specified link, it now will take that hint under advisement but may still treat it as if the “nofollow” is not present.
+Whereas previously, the “nofollow” attribute would result in Googlebot ignoring the specified link, it now takes that hint under advisement but may still treat it as if the “nofollow” is not present.

+Read more here about this announcement and how it changes the implementation of the rel=”nofollow” attribute.

 The purpose of the hreflang attribute is to help publishers whose sites show the same content in multiple languages.